MakeSchool-Tutorials/Makestagram-Swift-V3/Q11-Keeping-Users-Logged-In/content.md

         }
     }

-Here we figure out which initial view controller from each respective storyboard users should use based on whether the FIRUser single exists and if we can successfully unarchive our current user from `UserDefaults`.
+In our new method, we determine which storyboard's initial view controller should be set as the `rootViewController` of the window.

+If the `FIRUser` singleton already exists and we unarchive data for the `currentUser` key from `UserDefaults`, we know the user has previously been authenticated on the current device.
+This allows us to skip the login flow.

 Now we can change our `application(_:didFinishLaunchingWithOptions:)` method to look like this: